leanderhach/HighNoon/package/README.md

 # HighNoon

-A client-server and client-client hybrid library, intended for multiplayer games
+A client-server library for WebRTC-based communication with data channels.
+Designed for multiplayer games, delightfully simple.